The Governor General of Canada

 Jules Léger (1974-1979)

 A longtime ambassador, Jules Légar (1913-1980) was a member of a powerful clique of diplomats that helped shape Canada’s postwar foreign policy.
-Tragically, he was badly crippled by a stroke shortly after becoming governor general and for the remainder of his term his wife had to perform many of his duties.
+Tragically, he was badly crippled by a stroke shortly after becoming governor general.
+For the remainder of his term, his wife Gabrielle Léger (1938-1980) performed many of his duties.

 Roland Michener (1967-1974)